-The course is organized as six seminars which are intended to be characterized by high student activity.
+The course is organized as a series of seminars which are intended to be characterized by high student activity.
 The seminars are compulsory.
-Information about how absences may be compensated will be distributed at the beginning of the course.
+Information about how absence may be compensated will be distributed at the beginning of the course.

 Forms of examination